Mani Bhadra Sharma

-Mani Bhadara Sharma Kandel (मनि भद्र शर्मा) is a Nepali politician of Nepali Congress and Minister in Gandaki government since 23 July 2021.
+Mani Bhadra Sharma Kandel (मणि भद्र शर्मा) is a Nepali politician of Nepali Congress and Minister in Gandaki government since 23 July 2021.
 He is also serving as member of the Gandaki Province Provincial Assembly.
 Sharma was elected to the 2017 provincial assembly elections from the proportional list.
 He joined Krishna Chandra Nepali cabinet as Minister for Tourism, Industry, Commerce and Supplies on 23 July 2021.